Central Vermont Solid Waste Management District

 Reduce Your Waste

-Recycling and diverting organic materials, like food scraps and yard waste from the landfill is required by VT law.
-We can make a bigger impact by reducing the amount of waste we generate daily.
+Diverting regular recycling, special recycling, hazardous waste, and materials like food scraps and yard waste from the landfill is required by VT law.
+But we can make a bigger impact by reducing the amount of waste we generate to start with.

 Shop Smart: